Meet the new faces of London

 Shakespearean knife crime

-London theater group Intermission blends classic Shakespear with the language of the street to engage disadvantaged and vulnerable people at risk of commiting crime.
+London theater group Intermission blends classic Shakespeare with the language of the street to engage disadvantaged and vulnerable people at risk of getting involved in crime

 Raymond helps the young people who come here connect with Shakespeare by reframing the words in language they can relate to, drawing parallels between the writer's classic plays and modern issues such as knife crime, which rose to its highest ever level in London in 2018.